pedroborges/kirby-meta-tags/readme.md

 ```

 ### `meta-tags.templates`
-It allows you to define a template specific set of meta tags.
-It takes an array where each key corresponds to the template name.
+This option allows you to define a template specific set of meta tags.
+It must return an array where each key corresponds to the template name you are targeting.

 ```php
 c::set('meta-tags.templates', [